 Phonics is a high priority and is taught daily.
 In EYFS and KS1, we use the Letters and Sounds programme to teach phonics.
-Year 2 children who are at Phase 6 also use the Oxford Owl spelling scheme.
 Teachers ensure that phonics is applied to reading and that children can use sounds to spell words, and teachers check there is no gap between spelling and decoding.
-This is accompanied by daily comprehension where children enjoy hearing the teacher read using great picture books and ‘Big Books’.
 Children learn to decode, retrieve answers and make predictions.
-The children also enjoy reading in guided groups with an adult where the book has been carefully chosen to match their standard of reading while giving some challenge.
+The children also enjoy reading in whole class guided reading lessons with the teacher where they come across shorter comprehension texts and longer novels for pleasure.

-Reading book and records are sent home with children so that they can share their books with their family.
+Reading books are matched to a child's reading ability and records are sent home with children so that they can share their books with their family.

 In Year 2 to Year 6, the focus is on deepening children's comprehension of a wide range of texts including fiction, non-fiction, comics, graphic novels and play scripts.
 Daily whole class guided reading focuses on key skills and comprehension.
 Vocabulary is taught through modelling how to use the context when reading to work out possible meaning, teacher modelling the use of vocabulary in shared writing, by using props, images and film clips and by discussing related words, roots, suffixes and prefixes.
 We believe it is essential that children can decode words and know the meaning of words before they can understand a text.
 Thus, vocabulary work is focused on at the start of a new text and children who are struggling with decoding are monitored closely and read with on a one to one basis regularly.
 Questioning by the teacher and group or class discussions deepens children's understanding and children are encouraged to lead "book talk" in groups.

 Children are also given opportunities to read independently both in school, and at home.
-Our home readers are a mixture of scheme books from Oxford Reading Tree and "real books" which have been selecting to interest the children.
+Our home readers have been carefully selected to match the phonic and reading ability of the children.